tenancy/docs/docs/hyn/5.2/tinker.md

 # Tenant Aware Tinker Command

-This documentation will allow you to extend the tinker command and make it tenant aware.
+This article describes how to enable tenant awareness for the native Laravel tinker command.

 First, create a trait named `MutatesTinkerCommand` with the following content: